 In my opinion, look for pans with these signs of quality:

 - Three copper rivets in the handle baseplate.
-With the exception of small pieces for which three rivets would crowd each other, high quality vintage French copper generally has three copper rivets attaching the handles to the pan body.
-The exception: Steel- or nickel-lined pieces have stainless steel rivets that are quite strong, and only two are technically needed.
+Aside from small pieces for which three rivets would crowd each other, high quality vintage French copper generally has three copper rivets attaching the handles to the pan body.
+The categorical exception: Steel- or nickel-lined pieces have stainless steel rivets that are quite strong and only two are technically needed.
 Still, steel- and nickel-lined pieces kept the three-rivet look, and only Mauviel dropped to two steel rivets around 2014.

 - Handle metal appropriate to the type of pan.
 The key distinction is iron (or steel) versus brass.
 Stick-handled pans like saucepans, skillets, and sauté pans will ideally have heat-resistant iron or steel handles so you can pick them up while cooking.
 Short-handled pieces like rondeaux, stewpots, and stockpots that aren’t moved much during cooking are fine with brass handles.

 - Smooth finishing on cast metal handles.
 Cast handles often have ridges and other minor cosmetic defects when they come out of the mold.
 A well-finished piece will have these visual flaws filed down to reduce or eliminate them completely.